microsoft/diskspd/README.md

 * `<ProcessorTopology>` (under `<System>`) element in XML results shows Processor Group topology of the system the test executed on
 * `<RunTime>` (under `<System>`) element shows run start time in GMT
 * -ft : specifies `FILE_ATTRIBUTE_TEMPORARY_FILE` on open (note: work in progress, effect of this attribute is not fully lit up yet)

+## VM Fleet ##

+VM Fleet 0.5 6/22/2016

+* start-sweep now supports gathering performance counters from the physical nodes (hv root)
+* bugfix: clear-pause needs to loop on the pause file in case of competing access
+* run.ps1 and run-sweeptemplate.ps1 updated to show use of random seed and write source buffer (best practice), changes to push result file down with noncached copy
+* check-pause comments on the number of (un)paused vms
+* update documentation to mention change in QoS policy type names

 VM Fleet 0.4 4/14/2016